West Highland White Terrier vs West Highland White Terrier: Complete Comparison (2026)

 Health and Lifespan Comparison

 West Highland White Terrier has a typical lifespan of 13-15 years, while West Highland White Terrier lives approximately 13-15 years.
 Health profiles differ significantly between these dogs.
-West Highland White Terrier is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-West Highland White Terrier faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+West Highland White Terrier is predisposed to joint-related conditions and other breed-specific health issues, with associated veterinary costs for monitoring and treatment.
+West Highland White Terrier faces its own health challenges including orthopedic problems such as ligament injuries and other genetic predispositions.
+Equivalent numbers of documented health predispositions, though the specific conditions and protocols are different.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health